27

 • A simple picture doesn’t necessarily mean inexpensive.

 • Photoshop can work miracles.
-But if you’re expecting a miracle, then expect to be amazed by our fee.
+But if you’re expecting a miracle then expect to be amazed by our fee.

 • It really is necessary to edit the pictures.
-Depending the job, this can take several minutes to a few days to complete.
+Depending the job, this can take from several minutes to a few days to complete.
 Please remember to budget for this.

 • If you’re not sure, ask.
 There are no stupid questions.
 (Actually, there are but we promise not to laugh).